Cantera/cantera-website/pages/science/reactors.rst

 another.
 Reactors may also be in contact with one another or the environment via walls that conduct heat or move to do work.

-Governing Equations for Single Reactors
+Reactor Types and Governing Equations
 =======================================

+The governing equations defining Cantera's supported reactor models are described below.

-The state variables for Cantera's general reactor model are
+Listed are all state variables used in Cantera's reactor models:

 - :math:`m`, the mass of the reactor's contents (in kg)

 - :math:`V`, the reactor volume (in m\ :sup:`3`) (not a state variable for :py:class:`ConstPressureReactor` and :py:class:`IdealGasConstPressureReactor`)

-- A state variable describing the energy of the system, depending on the configuration (see `Energy Conservation`_ for further explanation):

-  - General :py:class:`Reactor`: :math:`U`, the total internal energy of the reactors contents (in J)
+- :math:`U`, the total internal energy of the reactors contents (in J)

-  - :py:class:`ConstPressureReactor`: :math:`H`, the total enthalpy of the reactors
-    contents (in J)
+- :math:`H`, the total enthalpy of the reactors contents (in J)

-  - :py:class:`IdealGasReactor` and :py:class:`IdealGasConstPressureReactor`: :math:`T`,
-    the temperature (in K)
+- :math:`T`, the temperature (in K)

 - :math:`Y_k`, the mass fractions for each species (dimensionless)